jackzhy96/synchronized_recorder/README.md

     ```
     Important: verify that the dvrk is in the powered on status in the console!

-  - Verify there's output kinetic data, using this command:
+  - Verify there's output kinetic data, using these commands:
     ```
     rostopic echo /PSM1/measured_js

+    rostopic echo /PSM2/measured_js
     ```
+    If running measured_js doesn't produce the desired kinematic data output, try fixing this issue by clicking on "Home" button in the control panel.

 ## How this works